iifl-logo

 INTERNAL FINANCIAL CONTROLS SYSTEM AND THEIR ADEQUACY

-The Company has in place proper and adequate internal financial control system, commensurate with the size of its business operations, which is constantly assessed and strengthened with new/revised standard operating procedures (SOP) and time bound action plans to improve efficiency at all levels.
+The Company has in place proper and adequate internal financial control system, commensurate with the size of its business operations, which is constantly assessed and strengthened with new/revised standard operating procedures (SOP) and time-bound action plans to improve efficiency at all levels.

-The Company has in place adequate procedures for ensuring the orderly and effective control of its business.
+The Company has in place adequate procedures for ensuring orderly and effective control of its business.
 Assurance on the effectiveness of internal financial controls is ensured through management reviews, controlled self-assessment and independent testing by the internal auditor.

-During the year under review, except as reported by the statutory auditors in the Auditors Report on Standalone and Consolidated Financial Statements, no other reportable weakness in the operations and accounting procedures were observed.
+During the year under review, except as reported by the statutory auditors in the Auditors Report on Standalone and Consolidated

 TRANSACTION WITH RELATED PARTIES

-The policy on Materiality of Related Party Transactions and on dealing with Related Party Transactions was amended during the year under review to align with the provisions of Listing Regulations and the same is available on the website of the Company at https://investors.vatra. com/l nvesto r: Relations-lndia/.
+The policy on Materiality of Related Party Transactions is available on the website of the Company at https://s22.q4cdn.com/850749348/ files/doc_downloads/2024/03/policy-on-materiality-of-related-party-transactions.pdf .

 PUBLIC DEPOSITS

-Your Company has not accepted any deposits in terms of Section 73 of the Act read with Companies (Acceptance of Deposit) Rules, 2014 and falling within the meaning of Chapter V of the Act during the financial year under review.
+73 of the Act read with Companies (Acceptance of Deposit) Rules, 2014 and falling within the meaning of Chapter V of the Act during the financial year under review.

 ANNUAL RETURN

-In terms of Section 92(3) read with Section 134(3)(a) of the Act and rules thereto, the Annual Return of the Company in Form MGT - 7 for the financial year ended on as on March 31,2024, will be available on the Companys website at https://investors.vatra.com/lnvestor- Relations-lndia/.
+In terms of Section 92(3) read with Section 134(3)(a) of the Act and rules thereto, the Annual Return of the Company in Form MGT 7 for the financial year ended on as on March 31, 2025, will be available on the Companys website at https://investors.yatra.com/Investor-Relations-India/?_ga=2.186110188.477297656.1722839776-970339802.1722839776.

 SUBSIDIARY, ASSOCIATE AND JOINT VENTURE COMPANIES

-Further, in accordance with Section 136 of the Act and the Listing Regulations, copies of the standalone and consolidated financial statements of the Company and the financial statements of the subsidiary companies and all other documents required to be attached are available on the Companys website at ttps://investors. vatra.com/lnvestor-Relations-lndia/.
+Listing Regulations, copies of the standalone and consolidated financial statements of the Company and the financial statements of the subsidiary companies and all other documents required to be attached thereto, are available on the Companys website at https://investors.yatra.com/Investor-Relations-India/?_ga=2.186110188.477297656.1722839776-970339802.1722839776 .

 REMUNERATION OF DIRECTORS, KEY MANAGERIAL PERSONNEL AND PARTICULARS OF EMPLOYEE

-Particulars of employee remuneration, as required under Section 197 (12) of the Act and read with Rule 5(2) and Rule 5(3) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 forms part of this Report.
+2014 forms part of this Report.
 In terms of the provisions of the first proviso to Section 136(1) of the Act, this Report is being sent to the shareholders, excluding the aforementioned information.
-The information will be available for inspection at the registered office of the Company on all working days (Monday to Friday) between 11:00 a.m. and 1:00 pm. upto the date of AGM.
+The information will be available for inspection at the registered office of the Company on all working days (Monday to Friday) between 11:00 a.m. and 1:00 p.m. up to the date of AGM.

 MANAGEMENT DISCUSSION AND ANALYSIS REPORT